 Arnold & Itkin LLP has helped hundreds of maritime injured workers receive the compensation they deserve for their losses.
 Our attorneys often represent clients that suffer severe brain injuries due to their employer’s negligence.
 If you or a loved one have suffered brain injuries, contact our maritime brain injury attorneys as soon as possible.
 We will help you every step of the way and will explain the different legal options for your case.

 We refuse to stand by and let maritime companies neglect their duty to their workers.
 We do everything possible to hold the responsible parties liable for their actions.

 Common Causes of Maritime Brain Injuries

-Head injuries occur frequently in the maritime industry—depending on the severity of injury, lifelong treatment may be needed.
+Head injuries occur frequently in the maritime industry—depending on the severity of the injury, lifelong treatment may be needed.
 In many cases it may seem as though cases could have not been prevented; in reality, many brain injury accidents could have been prevented with the proper precautions.
 If that's the case, you may be able to file a claim under the Jones Act.

 Some of the most common causes of brain injuries include:

 - Crane and cargo accidents

 - Improperly stored equipment